ARTICLE I. OFFICE

 ARTICLE VI.
 OFFICERS

 Section 1.
 Number: The officers of the Association shall include an elected President, an elected Vice President, an elected Secretary, an elected Treasurer and the Executive Director.
-(Amended 5/3/1997; 1/26/2008)
+Ex-officio board members are ineligible to serve as board officers.
+(Amended 5/3/1997; 1/26/2008; 9/23/16)

 Section 2.
 Election and Term of Office: After the initial election, the officers of the Association shall be elected annually by a majority vote of the Board of Directors at the spring meeting.
 If such election of officers is not held at the spring meeting, an officer shall hold office until his/her successor has been duly elected, except as hereinafter provided.

 Section 4.
-Vacancies: The Board of Directors may fill a vacancy in any office.
+Vacancies: The Board of Directors may fill a vacancy in any office by a majority vote of Directors present at any Special Meeting or at the next Regular Meeting of the Board of Directors.
+(Amended 4/29/2016)

 Section 6.
 Vice President: In the absence of the President, the Vice President shall perform the duties of the President, and when so acting shall have all the powers and be subject to all of the restrictions upon the President.
 The Vice President shall perform such other duties as may be assigned by the President or by the Board of Directors.

 Section 8.
-Treasurer: The Treasurer shall oversee the management of all funds and securities of the Association; receive and deposit monies in the name of the Association; prepare budgets; oversee the preparation of financial statements; and perform all duties incident to the office of Treasurer and other duties assigned by the President or by the Board of Directors.
-(Amended 5/3/1997; 1/26/2008)
+Treasurer: The Treasurer shall oversee the management of all funds and securities of the Association; prepare budgets; oversee the preparation of financial statements; and perform all duties incident to the office of Treasurer and other duties as may be assigned by the President or by the Board of Directors.
+(Amended 5/3/1997; 1/26/2008; 4/29/2016)

 Section 9.
 Executive Director: The Executive Director shall coordinate, administer and expedite the programs of the Association as determined by the Board of Directors; keep minutes of the meetings of the membership and of the Board of Directors; see that all notices are duly given in accordance with the provisions of these bylaws; be custodian of the Association records; edit and publish all publications of the Association; prepare and submit all reports of the Association; assist all recognized chapters of the Association; serve as non-voting ex-officio member of the Board of Directors; and in general perform all duties incident to the office of Executive Director and such other duties as may be assigned by the President or by the Board of Directors.
 (Amended 5/3/1997)